... and now ladies, gentlemen and others, please put your hands, paws, fins, goinks1 together for another Through the Doughnut Hole!!!!

 It's always good solving those little problems that perplex us isn't it, makes you feel

 better and that all is right with the world.
 That is until you think up an entirely new question

 to perplex yourself with, and the idea of having to think up a question to perplex yourself

 with is perplexing in itself.
 So to save you the bother I shall come up with a new question for

 you to solve, or deliberate over and maybe another article just like this one but with

 different words will spring forth from The Post and onto your computer screens.

 We all have one don't we?
 That perfect song or piece of music that always brings back the best memories.
 It maybe just something that you have grew to love and can never tire of listening to.
 Why not share it with your friends on this show, I am sure we are all eager to hear about it.
 As before I will use whatever facts, information or silliness in a future Doughnut Hole.

 Of course you can also enter into any of the conversations featured on this page.

-This weeks article is brought to you by The Post and a pickled walnut called George.
+This weeks article is brought to by The Post and something that resembles a large tray of prunes.